ory/examples/oathkeeper/11-kratos-keto/README.md

 ## Example using Ory Cloud with Ory Keto self-hosted

-This example shows basic configuration of `cookie_session` authenticator for Ory Oathkeeper and `remote_json` for authorization.
+This example shows a basic configuration of `cookie_session` authenticator for Ory Oathkeeper and `remote_json` for authorization.

 ## Develop